ddkang/ddkang.github.io/_posts/2018-11-05-installing-cuda.md

 ---
 layout: post
-title: Installing CUDA 9.2, CuDNN TODO, PyTorch nightly on Google Compute Engine
+title: Installing CUDA 9.2, CuDNN 7.2.1, PyTorch nightly on Google Compute Engine
 comments: true
 author: Daniel Kang
 ---

-How to install CUDA 9.2, CuDNN TODO, PyTorch nightly on Google Compute Engine.
+How to install CUDA 9.2, CuDNN 7.2.1, PyTorch nightly on Google Compute Engine.
 I expect this to be outdated when PyTorch 1.0 is released (built with CUDA 10.0).

 This uses Conda, but pip should ideally be as easy.